A Stockholm City Break with Kids

 You may also like: Best theme parks in Europe for families

-2. Go to the picture-perfect Kungstradgarden Park
+2. Explore Kungstradgarden Park

 4. Pay a visit to the Royal Palace